 California Institute of Technology - Division of the Humanities and Social Sciences

 This study explores the tension between the standard economic theory of preference and non-standard theories of preference that are motivated by an underlying theory of framing.
 A simple experiment was performed to measure a known preference, the value of a card that can be exchanged for $2 cash.
 The measurement does not produce the known preference and instead reports a preference that has properties often cited in support of non-standard preference theories and framing.
 Close examination reveals that the divergence of the measured preference from the known preference reflects a mistake, arising from some subjects’ misconception of the game form.
-We conclude that choice data should not be granted an unqualified interpretation of preference revelation, and that mistakes in choices can masquerade as having been produced by non-standard preferences and may reflect an error at the foundation of the theory of framing.
+We conclude that choice data should not be granted an unqualified interpretation of preference revelation.
+Mistakes in choices obscured by a possible error at the foundations of the theory of framing, can masquerade as having been produced by non-standard preferences.

 Keywords: Preference Elicitation, Misconceptions, Reference Dependence, Endowment Effect